TUBS-Suresoft/suresoft-hpc-workflow/README.md

 ### Prerequisite
 The first CI-job, which builds the container, needs a **privileged** docker GitLab runner.
 This is necessary because it uses a docker image to build the singularity container.
-However, this is not needed if the container is already existing.
+However, this is not needed if the container already exists.

 ## Files